 Cash is held in the name of the Academy.
 These deposits are subject to custodial credit risk.
 This is the risk that in the event of a bank failure, the Academy's deposits may not be returned to it.
 The Academy minimizes custodial credit risk on deposits by assessing the credit worthiness of the individual institutions in which it deposits funds.
 The amount of deposits with each institution is assessed to determine the level of risk it may pose to the Academy in relation to deposits in excess of insured amounts.
-As of June 30, 2018, the bank balance of the Academy's cash equivalents, including fiduciary funds, was \$65,649 and was entirely covered by federal depository insurance.
+As of June 30, 2020, the bank balance of the Academy's cash equivalents, was \$187,907 and was entirely covered by federal depository insurance.